kancherladivya307-pixel/oracle-to-snowflake-def/docs/step-01-ec2/README.md

 06. Install Git and basic utilities-Git installed and verified using git --version.
 07. Python virtual environment
 On Amazon Linux 2023, Python virtual environment support is included by default.
   Created and activated a Python virtual environment using python3 -m venv.
+08.Apache Airflow installation- Installed Apache Airflow in a Python virtual environment and verified using `airflow version`.